ValenceElectron/6502_Project/README.md

 # 6502_Project
-A personal project to work on software for the 6502 processor, which came out in 1975.
-In particular, I'll be trying to write software for the NES.
+A personal project to work on software for the NES' 6502 processor.
+Learning via https://famicom.party/book/

 # Assembling and Linking
 `ca65 src/main.asm && ca65 src/reset.asm`  <br />